CodeCraftsmanSandeep/Compiler/README.md

 # Compiler
-This repo build compiler in phases.
+This repo builds compiler in phases.